FOLLOW US

 There are high levels of street crime and robbery, sometimes involving weapons and firearms.

-Be vigilant when travelling on public transport and avoid displaying cash or jewellery.
+Be alert when travelling on public transport and avoid displaying cash or jewellery.
 Armed hold-ups on ‘jeepneys’ and buses can happen, particularly in Manila and other large cities.
 In some cases these have resulted in fatalities.

 If you’re travelling by taxi, including to or from the airport, only use taxis from a reputable company.
 Some taxi drivers and their accomplices have robbed and harmed passengers.
 Consider arranging to be met at the airport or using a hotel transfer service.